pnnl/gamma-adapt/README.md

 └── ...
 ```

-### Using Official Datasets
+### Using Example Datasets

-1. Download the official datasets from [DATASET_URL_PLACEHOLDER]
+1. Data from the sim-to-sim adaptation (https://doi.org/10.1016/j.nima.2025.171159) are available at [DATASET_URL_PLACEHOLDER]
-2. Extract to the `data/` directory following the structure above
+2. Download and extract to the `data/` directory following the structure above

-### Using Custom Datasets

-See `data/README.md` for detailed information on:
-- Expected HDF5 file format
-- Data structure requirements
-- How to prepare your own datasets

 ## Usage